McCartney III

-McCartney III ("III" being stylised on the front cover as the three pips of a die) is the 18th solo album by English musician Paul McCartney, released on 18 December 2020 by Capitol Records.
+McCartney III is the eighteenth solo album by English musician Paul McCartney, released on 18 December 2020 by Capitol Records.
 It serves as a continuation to his solo albums McCartney (1970) and McCartney II (1980).
-Similar to those albums, McCartney III features McCartney on all instruments (except drums and guitar on "Slidin'", developed from material recorded during the making of Egypt Station).
-It became McCartney's first UK number-one solo album since Flowers in the Dirt in 1989, and debuted at number two on the US Billboard 200 albums chart.
-The album received a nomination at the 64th Annual Grammy Awards for "Best Rock Album", along with "Find My Way" for "Best Rock Song".
+Similar to those albums, McCartney III features McCartney on most instruments.

+McCartney III became McCartney's first UK number-one solo album since Flowers in the Dirt in 1989, and debuted at number two on the US Billboard 200 albums chart.
+At the 64th Annual Grammy Awards, it was nominated for Best Rock Album and Best Rock Song (for "Find My Way").
 In 2022, the album was packaged with McCartney and McCartney II as part of the McCartney I II III box set.

 Background

-McCartney III was recorded in early 2020 at McCartney's studio in Sussex, England while in lockdown during the COVID-19 pandemic.
+McCartney recorded McCartney III in early 2020 at his own Hog Hill Mill studio in Sussex, while in lockdown during the COVID-19 pandemic.
 McCartney began by recording the instrument on which he wrote the song, then adding further layers.
 He said: "It was a lot of fun.
 It was about making music for yourself rather than making music that has to do a job.
 So, I just did stuff I fancied doing.
 I had no idea this would end up as an album."

 As on previous McCartney albums, McCartney played all the instruments himself.
 He had also played most of the instruments on his 2005 album Chaos and Creation in the Backyard (described at the time by journalist David Hajdu as being "essentially McCartney III") and on his 2007 album Memory Almost Full.
 McCartney also played all the instruments on the Fireman albums Rushes (1998) and Electric Arguments (2008).

 The album's cover art and typography was designed by artist Ed Ruscha, an acquaintance of the McCartney family.
+Almost three years after the album's release, in November 2023, Ruscha would go on to design the single cover of The Beatles' song "Now and Then".